appins/jsCalc/README.md

 ### Using
 Currently, this calculator has several uses.
-To enter number, just type a number and hit enter, to ender a command, just enter the word of the command.
+To enter number, just type a number and hit enter, to enter a command, just enter the word of the command.

 This project is similar to the FORTH programming language